Exercise stress test

 - Changes in your ECG that may mean there is a blockage in the arteries that supply your heart (coronary artery disease)

-When you have an abnormal exercise stress test, you may have other tests performed on your heart:
+When you have an abnormal exercise stress test, you may have other tests performed on your heart such as:

 Stress tests are generally safe.
-Some patients may have chest pain or may faint or collapse.
-A heart attack or dangerous irregular rhythm is rare.
+Some people may have chest pain or may faint or collapse.
+A heart attack or dangerous irregular heart rhythm is rare.

-Persons who are likely to have such complications are usually already known to have a weak heart, so they are not given this test.
+People who are more likely to have such complications are often already known to have heart problems, so they are not given this test.